-If you are unfamiliar with what to expect during a typical oral exam, you may find it extremely helpful to get an idea of the step-by-step process before your visit.
+You may find it extremely helpful to get an idea of the step-by-step process before your visit.t.

-The dental examination is a systematic process during which your dentist will investigate many facets of your oral and systemic health in order to identify pathologies or concerns and develop a uniquely customized treatment plan that is catered towards maximizing your oral health while meeting your goals and expectations.
+The dental examination is a systematic process.
+Your dentist in Temecula CA will investigate many facets of your oral and systemic health to identify pathologies or concerns.
+He will develop a uniquely customized treatment plan that to maximize your oral health while meeting your goals and expectations.

 That said, let’s explore all the facets related to the oral exam at your dentist in Temecula CA:

 During the medical history intake, your provider collects information about you, including:

 - List of medications you are currently taking.

 - List of vitamins and natural healing remedies you are currently taking.

 - Smoking and alcohol consumption.

 - Previous experience with anesthesia.

 - Any medical conditions you are currently being treated for.